Borel reducibility and symmetric models: Introduction

 \begin{prop}[Proposition~\ref{prop;=++-no-reduction} below] There is an equivalence relation $F$, Borel bireducible with $=^{++}$, such that $F\rest C\not\leq_B =^+$ for any nonmeager set $C$. \end{prop}

 The equivalence relation $F$ (defined in Section~\ref{sec;topologies}) is based on a new proof of the irreducibility $=^{++}\not\leq_B =^+$, presented in Section~\ref{sec;Monro-models}.
-It can be shown further that $F$ retains its complexity on non-meager sets, thus $=^{++}$ is in the spectrum of the meager ideal, giving a positive answer to Zapletal's question.
+It can be shown further that $F$ retains its complexity on non-meager sets, thus $=^{++}$ is in the spectrum of the meager ideal.
 A proof will appear in future work.

 Our methods further apply to study homomorphisms between equivalence relations.
 Given equivalence relations $E$ and $F$ on $X$ and $Y$ respectively, a map $f\colon X\lto Y$ is a \textbf{homomorphism} from $E$ to $F$ if for any $x,y\in X$, if $xEy$ then $f(x)Ff(y)$.
 A Borel homomorphism between $E$ and $F$ corresponds to a definable map between $E$-invariants and $F$-invariants which is not necessarily injective.